 King Street/PA-462 has seen two fatal accidents within the Lancaster city limits since 2005.
 But over the same time, King Street/PA-462 has been the site of 12 fatal accidents and nearly 100 injury-only accidents outside the city limits from Chestnut View west of the city to Eastland Hills, which lie east the city.

 US-30 provides the primary route for reaching Lancaster from Gettysburg and York to the west and Philadelphia to the east.

 US-30 does not technically lay inside of Lancaster’s city limits.
 Instead, you must exit US-30 at Harrisburg Pike, Fruitville Pike, New Holland Avenue, Walnut Street, or US-222 to enter Lancaster.

-US-30, like most major highways, sees a lot of accidents.
+US-30 sees a lot of highway accidents.
 Between Harrisburg Pike to the west to Walnut Street to the east, 13 motorists have died on US-30 since 2005.
 This six-lane divided highway has a posted speed limit of 55 miles per hour.
 But the wide road tempts drivers to speed through this section.

 Navigating the Most Dangerous Roads and Intersections in Lancaster, PA

 Fortunately, you can avoid some of Lancaster’s busiest and most dangerous roads.
 Lancaster has a simple grid layout for its roads.
 This allows you to find a route to your destination without using especially dangerous streets and highways.